ian-r-rose/ian-r-rose.github.io/content/articles/transit/bus-bunching-1.md

 In the first part, we'll construct the model and find it's equilibrium solution.
 In the second part, we'll demonstrate the inevitability for that model to bunch.

-A typical mass transit route operates with a given [headway](https://en.wikipedia.org/wiki/Headway), the distance (or time) between successive vehicles on the route.
-If everything is operating according to the plan, the headway from one bus to the next should be approximately constant, with possible scheduled variations depending on the time of day (such as increased frequency during rush hour, or decreased frequency at night).

 Let's start by constructing a model for the speed of a single bus.
 We will assume that the bus has a fixed route, on which it travels all day.
 That route may be on any number of different streets, go wending through different